 - Use safe and secure cloud storage, such as ComodocCloud, instead of carrying files around a USB stick

 Most of all, Comodo’s portfolio of antivirus and internet security software can help to keep you safe.
-Our free antivirus for Android devices includes loss and theft protection feature.
+Our antivirus for Android devices includes loss and theft protection feature.
 Our TrustConnect system provides maximum protection for WiFi users.

 Comodo Internet Security and AntiVirus for Windows 8 use a unique Default Deny architecture with autosandboxing that ensure that your computer remains unharmed even if you do make a mistake downloading Kate Middleton pics.